Can Hospice Tell When Death Is Near? | Clear Signs Explained

 • Coolness and Color Changes: Extremities like hands and feet may feel cool to touch and show mottled or bluish discoloration due to reduced circulation.

-• Weak Pulse and Low Blood Pressure: Circulatory system slows down significantly as organs begin to fail.
+• Weak Pulse and Low Blood Pressure: Circulatory function often slows down significantly as the body approaches the final stage of life.

-These signs help hospice staff predict that death may occur within a short window.
+These signs help hospice staff estimate that death may occur within a short window.
 However, every individual’s process is unique, so these indicators are considered alongside other factors.

 The Importance of Symptom Management in Final Days

 Recognizing these physical changes allows hospice teams to adjust care plans promptly.
 Managing symptoms such as pain, breathlessness, agitation, or anxiety becomes paramount.
-For example, oxygen therapy might be reduced if it causes discomfort rather than relief.
+For example, oxygen therapy may be adjusted if it causes discomfort or does not improve comfort.
 Medications may be administered in smaller doses or via alternative routes like subcutaneous injections if swallowing becomes difficult.

 Hospice staff also support families by explaining what these signs mean so they can prepare emotionally and practically for what lies ahead.